DNA Productions: Breakthrough and final years

 During 1997, also with Oedekerk's help, DNA had begun negotiations with Nickelodeon to produce a Johnny Quasar television series.
 Plans for the TV project and an animated feature film were greenlit by Nickelodeon in 1999, with the character name changed to Jimmy Neutron.
 The film, after nearly two years of production, was released in December 2001, under the title Jimmy Neutron: Boy Genius.
 It was DNA's first feature film and its biggest project, and received generally positive reviews.
-The studio then started work on the television series, The Adventures of Jimmy Neutron, Boy Genius, which aired on Nickelodeon from July 20, 2002 to November 25, 2006.
+The studio then started work on the television series, The Adventures of Jimmy Neutron, Boy Genius, which aired on Nickelodeon from July 20, 2002, to November 25, 2006.
 O Entertainment co-produced the film and television series.

 After work on the series ended, DNA partnered with Playtone, Warner Bros.
 Pictures and Legendary Pictures to produce The Ant Bully, a 2006 animated film loosely based on the 1999 children's book of the same name.
-The film received mixed reviews, and was a box office failure, only grossing 55.2 million dollars against a 50 million dollar budget.
+The film received mixed reviews, and was a box office failure, grossing 55.2 million dollars against a 50 million dollar budget.
 It was DNA's second feature film, and its final project.
 At the time of the film's release, DNA had 250 workers and no future projects aligned to generate further revenue.
 Davis noted in 2023 that he and Alcorn did not set out to build such a large company and felt the time was right to shut down and move on after The Ant Bully.

 Mascots

 Helix the Cat was DNA's original mascot until 2002.
 He had two tails which were intertwined to form a double helix.
 While the Jimmy Neutron series was in production, Davis sought to replace Helix with a new studio mascot, a mutant three-eyed chimpanzee, who would appear in DNA's animated production logo at the end of each episode.
 The new mascot was named Paul, after DNA employee Paul Claerhout, who joined the company in 1990.
 Claerhout also provided the voice for Paul, who says "Hi!
-I'm Paul!" in each logo shot.
+I’m Paul!" in each logo shot.